RoySenpai/OOP.Assignment1/README.md

-The program we build uses the UndoableStringBuilder class we used in Ex0, which extends the features of the StringBuilder class to support the undo function which undo the recent change that made to the object using a stack.
+The program we build uses the UndoableStringBuilder class we used in Ex0, which extends the features of the StringBuilder class to support the undo function which undo the recent change that was made to the object using a stack.

-In the Ex we have two interfaces which are used for the observer
+In the assignment we have two interfaces which are used for the observer
 design-pattern: Member, which is our observer interface and Sender which is our observable (or subject) interface.